virtual-labs/exp-rigidity-modulus-amrt/experiment/theory.md

 ![rigidity10](https://github.com/user-attachments/assets/42856d07-1113-4150-bf77-b5cbb03087d6)

-In our apparatus the torque $$ \tau $$ is supplied by hanging a weight of mass M from a string wound round a pulley of radius R, so $$ \tau$$ =MgR and our definition of rigidity modulus n becomes
+In our apparatus the torque $$\tau$$ is supplied by hanging a weight of mass M from a string wound round a pulley of radius R, so $$\tau = MgR$$ and our definition of rigidity modulus n becomes

 $$ n=\frac{2MgR}{\pi r^{4}}\frac{l}{\theta}.......(4) $$

 ![rigidity7](https://github.com/user-attachments/assets/38644f58-c3cf-4d29-94b4-327ccbd509ba)

 Now suppose we mount a small mirror on the rod at distance l from its fixed end, and look at a centimeter scale in the mirror through an adjacent telescope, both at distance D from the mirror.
 When the rod deforms and the mirror rotates through a small angle $$\theta$$, we look at a point on the scale a distance approximately $$S=2D\theta$$¸ from the original point, which was aligned with the telescope.
-We can measure D and S and substitute $$\theta$$¸ =S/2D in our definition of rigidity modulus n, to get
+We can measure D and S and substitute $$\theta =S/2D$$ in our definition of rigidity modulus n, to get

 $$n=\frac{4MgR}{\pi r^{4}}\frac{lD}{S}.......(5)$$